NGSEP/NGSEPcore/README.txt

 3. Observed heterozygosity
 4. F-statistic (1-OH/EH)
 5. Minor allele frequency (MAF)
+6. Reference allele frequency
-6. Chi-square value of departure from HWE
+7. Chi-square value of departure from HWE
-7. Uncorrected p-value of the Chi-square test for departure from HWE
+8. Uncorrected p-value of the Chi-square test for departure from HWE
+9. Uncorrected p-value of the Fisher Exact test for departure from HWE

 If a file with population assignments is provided, this module will output one column of statistics for the whole group and one column for each population.